 To deploy models at edge devices to satisfy different accuracy and latency requirements of users, we have the following model deployment framework.
-Figure 4 illustrates the accuracyand latency-aware deep learning model edge deployment.
-We propose to "profile" the impact of both deep learning models and input data samples, on the inference accuracy and inference latency.
-In particular, the purpose of profiling a deep learning model is to compress models so that they can be executed on such resource-limited edge devices, and the purpose of data profiling is to compress input data so that they can be transmitted fast enough.
-Since model and data compressions are not free-they usually lead to degraded accuracy, strategical model compression and deployment, as well as data compression and inference task scheduling, are in demand.
+Figure 4 illustrates the accuracy- and latency-aware DL model edge deployment.
+We propose "profiling" the impacts of both DL models and input data samples on the inference accuracy and inference latency.
+In particular, the purpose of profiling a DL model is to compress models so that they can be executed on such resource-limited edge devices, and the purpose of data profiling is to compress input data so that they can be transmitted fast enough.
+Since model and data compressions are not free-they usually lead to degraded accuracystrategic model compression and deployment as well as data compression and inference task scheduling are in demand.